Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Traditional caching: “What’s your return policy?” gets cached.
 “Can I return items?” misses cache.

 ROI: High for customer support agents, FAQ bots, repetitive workflows.
-A support agent answering variations of the same 20 questions can cut costs by 60-80%.
+A support agent answering variations of the same 20 questions can cut costs materially.

 Prompt Optimization